MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 |AudioCodes  <br/> |3.0.0.459.1  <br/> |Dicembre 2016  <br/> |

 > [!NOTE]
-I telefoni Lync Phone Edition (LPE) configurati per la distribuzione locale devono essere aggiornati alla versione minima o successiva del firmware richiesta prima di trasferire gli utenti in Skype for Business online.
+> I telefoni Lync Phone Edition (LPE) configurati per la distribuzione locale devono essere aggiornati alla versione minima o successiva del firmware richiesta prima di trasferire gli utenti in Skype for Business online.
 Se il trasferimento degli utenti dalla distribuzione locale a Skype for Business online avviene prima dell'aggiornamento del firmware nei telefoni, questi telefoni non potranno connettersi a Skype for Business online.

 ## <a name="required-licenses"></a>Licenze necessarie

-Skype per Business Online non richiede alcuna licenza di Microsoft aggiuntiva oltre le licenze utente.
-Per ulteriori informazioni sulle licenze utente necessari, vedere [Skype di licenza di componente aggiuntivo Business e i team di Microsoft](../../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).
+Skype for Business Online doesn't require any additional Microsoft license other than the user licenses.
+To learn more about the required user licenses, see [Skype for Business and Microsoft Teams add-on licensing](../../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).

-Produttore modelli di licenze può variare tra aperto SIP e Skype per Business Certificate del firmware.
-Se stai rinnovando un modello di certificato con un firmware Open SIP, devi verificare i requisiti di licenza del firmware con il produttore.
+Manufacturer licensing models might vary between open SIP and Skype for Business Certified firmware.
+If you are repurposing a certified model with an Open SIP firmware, you will need to verify firmware license requirements with the manufacturer.

 ## <a name="skype-for-business-online-connected-phones-feature-set"></a>Skype per set di caratteristiche di Business Online connessi telefoni